danieljwait/e2ee-messenger/Writeup/README.md

 > “Enter” as it is the most common and intuitive

-Question 1 and 2 showed me that users often do not utilise keyboard shortcuts in programs and it will therefore be an unnecessary feature to include in my solution.
+Question 1 and 2 showed me that users often do not utilise keyboard shortcuts in programs, and it will therefore be an unnecessary feature to include in my solution.

 For question 3, Ethan said that the pressing Enter method of sending messages is the most common and intuitive.
 Since being easy to use is important for the solution I make this the way users send messages.